YangVincent/YangVincent.github.io/collections/_resources/2019-09-13-personality-vectors.md

 3. What they might do given a situation

 ### Disclaimer
-Disclaimer: I use this framework as a retroactive explanation of how I feel.
+Disclaimer: I use this framework as a retroactive explanation for social interactions.
 When I interact with people, I first consider how I felt about the interaction, then if I need to explain a concept or [over]analyze a situation, I extrapolate details out to this model.
-This is important -- don’t think of the model first, then the action (ex: This person provides x for me, so I will do y).

 ### Overall Framework
 Every person has a set of things they care about.
 People have preferences on everything from appearances to intelligence to dessert interests and favorite movies.
 You can take these preferences and combine them into a single value/point on a vector.
 The vector here describes a person's preferences.
 Let's call this the preference vector (pv).
 A pv is also an accurate reading of what someone cares about and their own tendencies.
 Put simply, it's a summary of "who they really are".
 I've elaborated on how you can combine preferences to a vector in "Creating a Preference Vector".

-<img src="{{ site.url }}/assets/images/preference-vectors/group-pv.png" alt="group-pv" style="background-color:#fff; padding: 5px 5px 5px 5px;"/>

-Although it's difficult to argue that some values are more important than others.
-In the example above, I've chosen some traits that I admire and desire (right) as well as some I dislike (left).
+In the example below, I've chosen some traits that I admire and desire (right) as well as some I dislike (left).
 It's important to note here that, in my opinion, traits aren't intrinsically better/worse than each other (moral relativism).
 People (A) tend to be interested in other people (B) they look up to, who (B) have values they (A) appreciate.
 People (A) want to be with others (B) who are as high up on their (A) vectors as possible, and typically grow distant from those who aren't.
 A counterpoint here might be "what about people who welcome diverse individuals"?
-Then other people who are diverse (and similarly open to diversity) will be higher up on their vectors, and people who are uninterested in being diverse (and perhaps similar in other traits to the main character) will be lower on this vector.
+Then other people who enjoy being around people with vectors that are more different?
+Then they'll simply enjoy being around others who have vectors who likely also share this interest in differing values.

+<img src="{{ site.url }}/assets/images/preference-vectors/group-pv.png" alt="group-pv" style="background-color:#fff; padding: 5px 5px 5px 5px;"/>

+One quick note: This image simplifies how values work.
+The fact that someone has values you enjoy raises where they are on this line, and vice versa.
+Each value can contribute positively or negatively and this differs from person to person.
+For a nicer visualization, please check out preference vector 2.

 #### You are the average of your 5 closest friends

 What happens when two (or more) people hang out?
 If the two people discuss and share ideas that are received positively by the other, their vectors begin to converge.
 Otherwise, the vectors may diverge.
-Take, for instance, when you share your opinions about your favorite sports team or movie.
+Take, for instance, when you share your opinions about your favorite mode of transportation or movie.
 This influences your friend to consider these factors similarly, as you've added supporting evidence for your point of view.

 <img src="{{ site.url }}/assets/images/preference-vectors/pv-change.png" alt="pv-change" style="background-color:#fff; padding: 5px 5px 5px 5px;"/>

 This works out well, since people you care about may further influence your opinions to be improved in ways you're interested in, but were previously unaware of.
-This is also why people may seek out their friends advice, and typically will ask their close friends before others less close.
+This is also why people may seek out their friends advice' and typically will ask their close friends before asking others who are less close.

 #### Social Competence
+The better we are at understanding others' preferences, the better we are at understanding their motives, actions, and reactions.
+Being better here is the same as being more socially competent.
 Unfortunately, we can’t easily discern what people’s pvs are.
 As we interact more with people, we learn more about their preferences.
 Some conversations reveal more about their vectors than others (deep conversations vs. small talk), which are in turn helpful for helping you decide if you want to further invest in a person.
 I think of this as the vector's opacity.
 Over time, the line gets more solid.
 Some people are more open than others.
 This is how willing someone is to reveal their line (and quickly bolden their lines for others)

 Not only is learning about people's preference vectors important for understanding social context, understanding other people's impressions of others (yet again) is crucial as well.
 This has exponential growth -- the number of (perceived/potential) preference vectors = `$2^{ppl}$`.
 With 3 people (Alice, Bob, Carl), (AB -> A's impression of B)